Help with the beginnings of a homestead in the Kootenays, Canada

 Travelers will learn about the early stages of homesteading.

 Preparing spaces and developing systems for humans living in harmony with nature.
+This experience is high value for anyone seriously considering homesteading or being a part of a farm in its early stages.

 I like to go to farmers markets, and this is a good opportunity to learn about the local culture.
 (It's an awesome community here!)